Cyient Limited (NSE: CYIENT) Q3 2026 Earnings Call dated Jan. 22, 2026

 Sukamal Banerjee

 Sure.
 So let me first address predictability.
-I think we have and it was not that it was not there.
-I think we just had to do some tweaks and changes to ensure that we have a predictable mechanism for our forecasting and more importantly, the governance around tracking on that forecast that we are.
-What we are doing in terms of executing within the quarter.
-I think from a predictability perspective of how we feel at the beginning of the quarter and how it ends up at the end of the quarter, I think we have come a long way and probably from my past experience, I can say we are on par with anybody else when it comes to the second part of the question you asked.
+I think we have — and it was not that it was not there.
+I think we just had to do some tweaks and changes to ensure that we have a predictable mechanism for our forecasting.
+And more importantly, the governance around tracking on that forecast that we’re — what we are doing in terms of executing within the quarter.
+I think from a predictability perspective of how we feel at the beginning of the quarter and how it ends up at the end of the quarter.
+I think we have come a long way.
+And probably from my past experience, I can say we are on par with anybody else.

-Obviously, there are always ups and downs in our growth.
-It’s not always, not always possible to keep increasing the pace of growth each quarter, even though that is our intent.
-But the first goal that we have taken for ourselves is that in our immediate peer group, we would like to be the top performer in terms of growth on a consistent, consistent basis in the future.
+When it comes to the second part of the question you asked, obviously, there are always ups and downs in our growth.
+It’s not always possible to keep increasing the pace of growth each quarter, even though that is our intent.
+But the first goal that we have taken for ourselves is that in our immediate peer group, we would like to be the top performer in terms of growth on a consistent basis in the future.
 That is our first goal.
-And obviously we have ambitions beyond that as well.
+And obviously, we have ambitions beyond that as well.
 But as the first goal, that’s what we want to achieve.

 Ankur Pant

 Thank you.
-And my second question is in terms of margins, Prabhakar, what kind of growth are we penciling in to get to our margin target in det business?
-How much are we dependent on growth?
-Growth, A particular growth number for getting to that target?
+And my second question is in terms of margins, Prabhakar, what kind of a growth are we penciling in to get to our margin target in DET business?
+How much are we dependent on growth, a particular growth number for getting to that target?

 Prabhakar Atla